Switzerland Mountains

 Record breaking trails

-Switzerland’s hiking trails are some of the best in the world.
-The Swiss have perfected the art of trail maintenance, ensuring that whether you’re an experienced hiker or someone just looking to enjoy an easy walk in the mountains, you’ll find a trail that’s just right for you.
-And with Switzerland being the heart of the Alps, you’re never far from a stunning view or a cozy mountain hut.
+Switzerland’s hiking trails are known to be some of the best in the world.
+The Swiss have perfected the art of trail maintenance, making sure that whether you’re an experienced hiker or someone just looking to enjoy an easy walk in the mountains, you’ll find a trail that’s just right for you.
+And with Switzerland being the heart of the Alps, you’re never far from a gorgeous view or a cozy mountain hut.

 Grindelwald & Eiger

 Grindelwald and the Jungfrau region are one of the most famous places in the Alps.
-Here, the Eiger Trail offers a panoramic trail with the north face of the Eiger providing a dramatic backdrop.
-It’s an experience, walking in the shadow of this giant which is famous to rock climbers all over the world.
-The fairly new cable car, Eiger Express, is an easy way to get to this trailhead.
+Here, you’ll find trails like the Eiger Trail, which is a panoramic trail with the north face of the Eiger as a dramatic backdrop.
+It’s definitely an experience, walking in the shadow of this giant that is so famous to rock climbers around the world.
+The fairly new cable car, Eiger Express, makes it even easier to get to the trailhead too.

 Different Switzerland

-Don’t forget Switzerland’s southern region, Ticino, is a great hiking destination, too.
+Don’t forget that Switzerland’s southern region, Ticino, is a great hiking destination, too.
 This region, bordering Italy, presents a fascinating mix of Swiss precision and Italian culture.
-This canton is known for its hills and longer hiking seasons as the mountains are a bit lower than the rest of Switzerland.
-Lake Lugano, which stands in contrast to the typical alpine landscapes elsewhere is a great getaway for hiking trails in the area such as the three-day hut-to-hut tour, the Lugano Trekking.
-On top, you’ll face the Mediterranean culture and delicious cuisine making it a paradise.
+The canton is known for its hills and longer hiking seasons as the mountains are a bit lower than the rest of Switzerland.
+Lake Lugano, which sits in contrast to the typical alpine landscapes elsewhere, is a great getaway for hiking trails such as the three-day hut-to-hut tour, the Lugano Trekking.
+On top, you’ll get to also enjoy the Mediterranean culture and delicious cuisine, making it a paradise.

 Valais, top-notch hiking

-Valais in French, or Wallis in German, is a canton for the real Swiss alpine experience with its high mountains, including the iconic Matterhorn, surprising vineyards, and historic villages.
-Experienced hikers can eat their hearts out on one of the many high-altitude trails.
+Valais in French, or Wallis in German, is a canton for the real Swiss alpine experience with its high mountains, including the iconic Matterhorn, little vineyards, and historic villages.
+You can eat your heart out on one of the many high-altitude trails’ mountain huts.
 One of the highlights is undoubtedly the Aletsch Arena, known for the Aletsch Glacier, where you can hike alongside the largest glacier in the Alps, reminding us of nature’s power and beauty.

 Join the community!